The Estonian National Male Choir is one of the best-known Estonian music ensembles in the world.

 Estonian National Male Choir frequently records for Estonian National Broadcasting and has collaborated with such labels as Deutsche Grammophon, Sony, Finlandia, Alba Records, GB Records, Virgin Classics, Aurora, Ondine, Toccata Classics and SOOND.
 In 2004 choir was awarded the Grammy award for the best choral performance, first for Estonia (Sibelius’ cantatas, in collaboration with Ellerhein choir, Estonian National Symphony Orchestra and conductor Paavo Järvi).

-Over the past eight years the Estonian National Male Choir has recorded no less than seven CDs.
+Over the past eight years the Estonian National Male Choir has recorded no less than six CDs.
 The first of them, ‘In Paradisum’ which features the works of Galina Grigorjeva, was awarded the title of best classical music album at the Estonian Music Awards gala in 2015.
 In 2016, ‘Te lucis ante terminum’, which consisted of the works of the Norwegian composer, Henrik Ødegaard, was released under the Aurora label.
 In 2018, an album which contained Symphony No 13 by Shostakovich was released under the Sony label in collaboration with the Dresden Philharmonic and the conductor, Michael Sanderling.
 The album which was released by Ondine features ‘Kullervo’ by Sibelius, with the music being recorded in collaboration with the Finnish Radio Symphony Orchestra and the conductor, Hannu Lintu.
 The ‘REGIRAM’ recording of the Estonian National Male Choir includes arrangements of ancient ‘runo’ songs which are performed by the choir itself along with an ensemble which consists of Celia Roose, Tuule Kann, and Robert Jürjendal.
 The ‘Galina Grigorjeva music for male choir’ recording, which was released by Toccata Classics in spring 2023, saw the works of Grigorjeva being performed by the Estonian National Male Choir, along with Theodor Sink on cello, and with Mikk Üleoja conducting.

 The most recent album release, ‘Baltic Contrasts’, is available from May 2023.
 This include the works of the Baltic composers, Erkki-Sven Tüür, Pēteris Vasks, and Justė Janulytė, with the pieces performed by the Estonian National Male Choir, the Lithuanian Chamber Orchestra, and the conductor, Mikk Üleoja (released by SOOND).

-The Estonian National Male Choir has cooperated with a number of outstanding conductors including Neeme Järvi, Paavo Järvi, John Storgårds, Michael Sanderling, Peter Ruzicka, Hannu Lintu, Nikolai Alekseyev, Juri Temirkanov, Vladimir Jurowski, Marko Letonia, Andrew Litton, Leif Segerstam, Jukka-Pekka Saraste, Christoph Spering, Jac van Steen, Paul Mann, Markus Poschner, Lothar Zagrosek etc.
+The Estonian National Male Choir has cooperated with a number of outstanding conductors including Neeme Järvi, Paavo Järvi, John Storgårds, Teodor Currentzis, Michael Sanderling, Peter Ruzicka, Hannu Lintu, Nikolai Alekseyev, Juri Temirkanov, Vladimir Jurowski, Marko Letonia, Andrew Litton, Leif Segerstam, Jukka-Pekka Saraste, Christoph Spering, Jac van Steen, Paul Mann, Markus Poschner, Lothar Zagrosek etc.

 In 2015 Estonian National Male Choir and Mikk Üleoja were awarded the State Cultural Award, marking the choir’s remarkable performances.